manojgayala/POPL1/Specifications.md

 ``
 ```
 ### Limitations in tips
-Here is an example which do not confirm to specification.
+Here are the examples which do not confirm to specification.
 The tags might not give tips for such cases.
 ```
 a[0]=1;
 for i : (1,n-1)